Gorath - Boss Fight (short version)

 Phase Two – Reborn in Blood:

-As he transitions to phase two and he has changed forms from his injured self into a dangerous, large monster.
+As he transitions to phase two, he has changed forms from his injured self into a dangerous, large monster.
 His initiative now stays where it is, to show the new strength Gorath has gained through corruption.
-His limp and hunch is gone, and is able to move faster and with more power.
+His limp and hunch are gone, and he can move faster and with more power.

 Fury Abilities